Cache Lifetime on the CDN Servers

 The cache lifetime can be changed under the Cache tab in the Cache Settings block.
 Enter the maximum cache lifetime on the CDN servers and the browser cache lifetime.

-Always online — this option allows to return the latest cached content if the content source isn’t available with the errors:
+This option allows to return the latest cached content if the content source isn’t available with the errors:

 - error (network problems)